-As discussed earlier, landowners in climate-related suits may not only sue governments for increasing flooding and flood damages to private property based upon various common law legal theories but in some instances for tightly regulating private property without payment of just compensation.
-The 5th and 14th amendments to the U.S. Constitution require that governments must pay "just compensation" if they take private property.
+As discussed earlier, landowners in climate-related suits may not only sue governments for increasing flooding and flood damages to their private property based upon various common law legal theories but in some instances for tightly regulating private property without payment of just compensation.
+The 5th and 14th amendments to the U.S. Constitution and similar provisions in state constitutions require that governments pay "just compensation" if they "take" private property.
 Landowners may claim a taking in both regulatory and nonregulatory contexts.
 We will briefly consider both contexts.